-He had learned the terrible lesson that comes to all of us at one point or other: eating marijuana is a completely different beast than smoking it.
-The two delivery methods carry different forms of THC (the chemical that makes you high).
+He learned the terrible lesson that comes to all of us at one point or other: Eating marijuana is a completely different beast than smoking it.
+In fact the two consumption methods actually deliver different forms of THC (the chemical that makes you high).

-But I wasn't aware of these facts as I eyeballed the first-time freebie I'd received at Medzen—a 100mg dose of cheesy Medi-Crackers ($12.50)—and a 100mg Hybrid Johnny Bar ($12.50) I'd purchased.
-I'd had issues during previous experiments with edibles—sometimes having seemingly no effect from products that came highly recommended.
-In fact, I ate 50mg of a terrible tasting candy from Southwest Organic Producers last week (five times what the Colorado market considers the standard dose) and only noticed a teensy bit of sleepiness.
+I recently experimented with edibles again.
+I’ve had issues during previous tries—edibles seemed to have no effect on me whatsoever.
+In fact, I ate 50mg of a terrible tasting hard candy last week (five times what the Colorado market considers the standard dose) and only noticed a teensy bit of sleepiness.

 Which is pretty much a downer.
 I was hoping to see God, or at least face the ego-bolstering demons of my psyche like that poor, not-dead officer did.
-But that's not Medzen's fault.
-They obviously have top-notch medicine and a smart, knowledgeable staff (that I'm not allowed to talk to).
 I blame my parents, really.
 Bad genes.

 Editor's note: Please take your meds responsibly.
 Mr. Lee's reaction to edible cannabis—like most things with him—is by no means typical.
 Stick to less than 50mg and always wait at least 90 minutes to measure reaction before taking more.